Community Involvement through Service

 Hampton Hager, Service Learning Teacher 3rd GradeThe 3rd grade class goes to 5th Street Ministries, a homeless shelter located in Statesville, NC.
 5th Street Ministries provides clothing, food, and access to healthcare and is a safe sanctuary for men, women, and children.
 The 3rd grade students help in the kitchen when they visit the shelter each month.
 Students serve food and dessert, hand out water, and greet the people that visit the shelter.
-Each fall, students hold a bake sale at Woodlawn and all the money is donated to 5th Street Ministries to help those in need.
+Each year students hold a bake sale at Woodlawn and all the money is donated to 5th Street Ministries to help those in need.

-Hannah Ellis, Service Learning Teacher 4th GradeOur fourth graders learn early on in the school year that being a role model is a core value for their class.
-As they serve as mentors to young children at La Escuelita in Davidson, they begin to define themselves as role models as they serve as a one-on-one tutors, assisting with literacy and math activities for small groups, or encourage language development in free-play centers, our fourth graders realize the rewarding experience of being a mentor.
+Debbie Lolla, Service Learning Teacher 4th GradeOur fourth graders learn early on in the school year that being a role model is a core value for their class.
+As they serve as mentors to young children at La Escuelita in Davidson, they begin to define themselves as role models.
+Whether they serve as a one-on-one reading buddy, assist with literacy and math activities for small groups, or encourage language development in free-play centers, our fourth graders realize the rewarding experience of being a mentor.
 This partnership provides an opportunity for our fourth graders to apply important life skills such as good listening and communication skills, patience, empathy, reflection, and respect.

-Chris VanAmburgh & Katie Verlin, 7th Grade Service Learning TeachersThe aim of seventh grade service is to introduce students to sustainability as a way to become positive contributors to our society.
-Through class discussions and readings students explore a variety of environmental issues facing our local, regional, and global community.
+Katie Verlin, 7th Grade Service Learning TeacherThe aim of seventh grade service is to introduce students to sustainability as a way to become positive contributors to our society.
+Through class discussions, readings, and field experiences, students explore a variety of environmental issues facing our local, regional, and global community.
 Using what they learn from these experiences, they develop educational opportunities for others so they can incorporate sustainable practices into their own lifestyles.
 Integrating service learning with science, language arts, and visual arts, they design and create messages about creative reuse, and develop action plans to enact on our campus, and in our local community to help develop a sustainable society.
-Every month, our seventh graders partner with Sow Much Good in Huntersville, a NC non-profit organization dedicated to growing organically for charitable purposes.
-Students also explore ways to provide educational opportunities to others so they can incorporate sustainable practices into their own lifestyles, and connect the larger community with nature in a sustainable and practical way.
+Through this process, students come to recognize the positive impact they can have on our community and our environment.